atikahe/portfolio-client/README.md

 # atk-portfolio
 The react front-end for my portfolio built with next.js and tailwind-css.

 Now, I'm under no delusion that I can achieve this look of a page within hours without any help.
 Credit where credit's due.
 That said, I want to give my biggest thanks to [Sonny Sangha](https://www.youtube.com/c/SonnySangha) for such a compact material on how to build this portfolio.
-Mad respect in how he's bringing me up to speed to all these unfamiliar stacks within hours.
+Mad respect in how he's bringing me up to speed to these unfamiliar technologies (typescript, tailwind, groq) within hours.
 Go support his page!

 ## Getting Started